 The Cause of Anxiety Disorders

-Statistics show that approximately 40 million people suffer from anxiety disorders in America and the common causes are: genetic, sudden grief or major life changes, medical condition that involves your brain chemistry, phobias and fears.
-Almost all anxiety disorders are treatable if you know to recognize the symptoms and seek for help from your doctor as soon as possible.
+Statistics show that approximately 40 million people suffer from anxiety disorders in America and the common causes are: genetic, sudden grief or major life changes, the medical condition that involves your brain chemistry, phobias and fears.
+Almost all anxiety disorders are treatable if you know to recognize the symptoms and seek help from your doctor as soon as possible.